samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 };
 ```

-### Add the index files and export the components.
+### Add the index files and export the components

 Add the index files and import/export the appropriate named components as we
 have done in previous steps.

 1. Add the `packages/mysite/src/components/Page/index.tsx`
 1. Add the `packages/mysite/src/components/Page/tokens/index.tsx`
 1. Update the `packages/minimal-demo/src/index.ts`

 ?> **REMINDER:** Rebuild Package.

-### Update the Site's Default Template to use package's Page component.
+### Update the Site's Default Template to use package's Page component

 We next want to updates the sites template file `sites/mysite/src/templates/_default.jsx`